JamesChampionGitHub/TTYSH/README.md

 ## Running/Installation:

+Personal Project - Only Recommended For Testing/Learning Use

 Works on Arch Linux based systems with the Pacman package manager.
 It is recommended to run on a fresh install and a base install.
 Backup any important files to avoid data loss.

 Download the zip and extract the files.
 Run the following in the extracted folder: